BranchMetrics/android-branch-deep-linking-attribution/README.md

 There are other methods which exclude tags and data if you don't want to pass those.
 Explore the autocomplete functionality.

 **Note**
-You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following optional keys in the data dictionary:
+You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following _optional keys in the data dictionary_:

 | Key | Value
 | --- | ---